chaoss/education/README.md

 - To explore and implement innovative formats for educational content delivery eg Infographics and Visual Summaries, Workshops materials etc.
 - To continuously improve the course creation process based on contributor feedback, lessons learned, and evolving best practices in educational content development.

-The meeting calendar link and the minutes of the meeting.
+The working group meeting is on [CHAOSS calendar](https://chaoss.community/chaoss-calendar/).
 We strongly believe that much of what makes open source so great is the incredible communities it brings together, so we invite you to join us at [CHAOSS Slack Community](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-28p56bayt-67TRjdA4yJWQmUd4hCzULg) and the #education channel.

 ## Video Background